locke12456/AnimeHeadDetector/README.md

 # Anime Head Detector

 This project provides a simple command-line tool to batch detect heads in all PNG images within a folder and crop them to a specified output folder.
+**The cropping region's width and height can be customized using the `-w` and `-t` options.
+The cropping area will be adjusted according to the specified width, ensuring the output images have the desired dimensions.**

 ## Features

 - Batch process all PNG images in a folder
 - Detect and crop anime heads automatically
-- Customizable crop width and height
+- Customizable crop width and height (cropping region will be set according to the specified width and height)
 - Optional dry run mode to preview which files will be processed
 - Option to force rectangular cropping
+- Option to save blurred alpha mask and crop info as JSON

 ## Requirements